subutai-io/documentation/user/pages/02.working-with-subutai/02.using-peerOS/03.peeros-quick-install/02.other-hypervisors/docs.md

 2. Install the Vagrant VMware Desktop Provider plugin.

+   Before installing, be sure to do the following first:

    a.
 Install the Vagrant VMware Utility, a system installation package available for download [here](https://www.vagrantup.com/docs/vmware/vagrant-vmware-utility.html).

    b.
 Initiate the Vagrant VMware Desktop provider plugin installation.

    ✔️ Go [here](https://www.vagrantup.com/docs/vmware/installation.html) for detailed instructions about the installation and license setup.

    `vagrant plugin install vagrant-vmware-desktop`

 3. Launch a Subutai Peer using the Stretch box for the VMWare Desktop provider.